girikuncoro/page-rank/README.md

 * hadoop/share/hadoop/mapreduce/hadoop-mapreduce-client-core-2.7.2.jar

 ### 3.3 Project Jar File
 In case the submitted source code cannot be compiled, we exported a jar file for the project and included it in the submission.
 To run a certain version, for example, type `hadoop jar <jar-file> proj2.main.simple.SimplePageRank <input-path> <output path>` in the terminal.
-You may add the number of MapReduce pass you want to run as the third argument after `<output path>` .
+You may add the number of MapReduce pass you want to run as the third argument after `<output path>`.

+***How to run:***
+Required files: `nodepairs.txt` (for METIS block partition) and `nodepairsRandom.txt` (for Random block partition) downloaded from our S3 bucket, see section 2 for instruction.

+**SimplePageRank**
+`$ hadoop jar <jar-file> proj2.main.simple.SimplePageRank <input-path> <output-path> <number-of-passes (Optional)>`

+For example if I put the `nodepairs.txt` file on hdfs input, I can type: `hadoop jar pagerank.jar proj2.main.simple.SimplePageRank input output 3`
+If the `<number-of-passes>` argument is not specified, 5 MapReduce passes will be run as default.

+**Jacobi BlockedPageRank**
+`$ hadoop jar <jar-file> proj2.main.blocked.BlockedPageRank <input-path> <output-path> <number-of-passes (Optional)>`

+For example: `hadoop jar pagerank.jar proj2.main.blocked.BlockedPageRank input output 3` to run 3 MapReduce passes.
+If the `<number-of-passes>` argument is not specified, MapReduce will run until convergence.
+If user specifies more than required passes to convergence, it will stop when it converges.

+**Gauss-Seidel BlockedPageRank**
+`$ hadoop jar <jar-file> proj2.main.gauss.GaussPageRank <input-path> <output-path> <number-of-passes (Optional)>`

+For example: `hadoop jar pagerank.jar proj2.main.gauss.GaussPageRank input output 3` to run 3 MapReduce passes.
+If the `<number-of-passes>` argument is not specified, MapReduce will run until convergence.
+If user specifies more than required passes to convergence, it will stop when it converges.

+**Random Block Partition**
+This can be run on both Jacobi and Gauss-Seidel Blocked PageRank, just simply change the input to `nodepairsRandom.txt` and run the same command for each algorithm you want to run.

 ## 4. Simple Computation of PageRank